gator4real/voice-app/README.md

-### Version 0.0.1
+### Version 0.0.0.0.0.1

 ### Notes:

 It's kinda buggy and cuts off your voice sometimes.
 The audio streams don't always sound good or human-like.
-There's also 2-3 seconds of latency from when you're done speaking until the audio returns which is pretty ass.
-Will improve further beyond version 0.0.1.
+There's also 2-3 seconds of latency from when you're done speaking until the audio returns which is poopy.
+Will probably do more with this..

 ### Instructions: